Jordan Meredith: Los Angeles Rams

-Meredith signed with the Los Angeles Rams as an undrafted free agent but was released before the start of the 2021 season.
+On May 2, 2021, Meredith signed with the Los Angeles Rams as an undrafted free agent.
+However, he was released before the start of the regular season on August 30.

 Las Vegas Raiders

 Meredith was signed by the Las Vegas Raiders on February 19, 2022.
 He was waived on July 20, but re-signed with the team on July 25 after Denzelle Good retired.
 He was waived during final roster cuts on August 30, and re–signed to the practice squad the following day.
 He made his NFL debut in a Week 15 win against the New England Patriots.
 On January 9, 2023, Meredith signed a reserve/future contract with the Raiders.

+Meredith entered the 2024 season as a backup guard, and started eight games at both guard spots.
+In 2025, he was named the Raiders' starting center, and started the team's first 11 games.
+On December 22, 2025, Meredith was placed on season-ending injured reserve due to an ankle injury.

+Designated as a restricted free agent in the 2026 offseason, the Raiders tendered him on March 10, 2026, and signed on April 7.

+New York Jets

+On August 30, 2026, Meredith and a 2029 seventh-round pick were traded to the New York Jets for a 2027 sixth-round pick.